gianlazz/gianlazz.github.io/_drafts/_posts/indoor-high-efficiency-urban-farming-gardening-solutions.md

 <span class="image right"><img src="{{ "/uploads/2018/03/05/20180304_184135.jpg" | absolute_url }}" alt="" /></span>

+Over the course of writing and researching this subject I spent hours research products and solutions online.
+I found countless products, techniques and potential routes to take.
+One thing that I found in common was though that anything that looked remotely high yield or aesthetically pleasing, (let alone both) came at quite a price premium.

-I've pretty well concluded that at least for me and now that the more complex aeroponic, aquaponic, or even more exotic bioponic systems are really exciting they're probably out of the scope of time and energy commitment I'm looking to make.
+I've pretty well concluded that at least for me and now that the more complex aeroponic or aquaponic are really exciting they're probably out of the scope of time and energy commitment I'm looking to make.
 So from that it looks like the most convenient and accessible options are conventional soil or Kratky style hydroponic.